-Quickly create your West Virginia Health Care Directive and Living Will
+Quickly create your West Virginia living will

-You can complete FindLaw’s attorney-created health care directive and living will forms in less than an hour at home.
+You can complete FindLaw’s attorney-created living will forms in less than an hour at home.
 Our guided process takes you through a few easy steps and includes a free HIPAA release form.
 You’ll be able to download, print and sign your documents in no time.

 Find the estate planning form that’s right for you